sjwhitworth/golearn/README.md

 Join the team
 =============

-Please send me a mail at stephen dot whitworth at hailocab dot com.
+Please send me a mail at stephenjameswhitworth@gmail.com